-Every classic car electrical circuit and the components it serves, needs to be protected by a fuse or circuit breaker.
-This ensures if there is a fault in the circuit it does not result in a ruined component or worse yet an electrical fire.
-But often cars built in the 1950s and earlier do not have the traditional fuse box we’ve come to recognize in more modern cars.
-Rather they are often equipped with circuit breakers to protect the circuits.
+Every classic car electrical circuit and the components it serves must be protected by a fuse or circuit breaker.
+This ensures that if there is a fault in the circuit, it will not result in a ruined component, or worse yet, an electrical fire.
+But cars built in the 1950s and earlier often do not have the traditional fuse box we’ve come to recognize in more modern cars.
+Instead, they are often equipped with circuit breakers to protect the circuits.

-These circuit breakers will often protect a series of circuits and are auto-resetting, so once tripped they’ll reset themselves.
-Although it’s important to note some manufacturers used manually-resettable circuit breakers, often with a button to press to reset them.
+These circuit breakers protect a series of circuits and are auto-resetting, meaning that once they’re tripped they’ll reset themselves.
+However, some manufacturers used manually-resettable circuit breakers, usually with a button used to reset them.

-Often this is where enthusiasts get into trouble diagnosing electrical issues as early cars did not have a uniform location for the circuit breakers, and when one trips and stays open the car owner is left hunting for the circuit breaker location.
+This is where enthusiasts get into trouble diagnosing electrical issues as early cars did not have a uniform location for the circuit breakers, and when one trips and stays open, the car owner is left hunting for the circuit breaker location.
 Sometimes they’re located behind the instrument cluster, or on the firewall behind the dash.

-But we’ve seen manufacturers locate them in numerous locations, including: under the seat, behind the kick panels, behind the rear seat, in the engine compartment and even in the trunk.
-Don’t wait to have one fail before to learn the location of your circuit breakers, rather know where they are and how many amps each is rated for, as it’s always a good idea to keep one in the glove compartment as a spare.
+But we’ve seen manufacturers locate them in numerous locations, including under the seat, behind the kick panels, behind the rear seat, in the engine compartment and even in the trunk.
+Don’t wait to have one fail before to learn the location of your circuit breakers; instead, know where they are and how many amps each is rated for, as it’s always a good idea to keep one in the glove compartment as a spare.

 When hunting down the circuit breakers in your car, don’t expect them all to look the same.
-Often in 1930s cars and earlier these were designed by the manufacturer and would vary in appearance from one make of car to another.
-But by simply following the electrical circuit from the battery to ground, you’ll discover the location of the breaker.
+Commonly in 1930s cars and earlier, these were designed by the manufacturer and would vary in appearance from one make to another.
+By simply following the electrical circuit from the battery to ground, you’ll discover the location of the breaker.